Blue-green algae poisoning in dogs and cats: A life-threatening danger

 Blue-green algae: A brief introduction

-Blue-green algae, also known as cyanobacteria, are named because of their blue-green color.
-They are found everywhere in bodies of water and produce oxygen, which helps fuel aquatic life.
-At low concentrations, these bacteria do not pose a problem.
-However, at particularly high temperatures or an increased amount of waste in the water, they can multiply en masse.
+Blue-green algae, also known as cyanobacteria, are named for their blue-green color.
+They are ubiquitous in bodies of water and produce oxygen, which contributes to the supply of oxygen to aquatic life.
+At low concentrations, these bacteria pose no problem.
+However, at particularly high temperatures or with an increased amount of waste in the water, they can multiply rapidly.

-The intensity of blue-green algae formation and the occurrence of an algal bloom, which represents a massive proliferation of blue-green algae, depends on several factors.
-These include warm water temperatures and high nutrient content.
-Although not all blue-green algae are toxic, the greater the amount, the greater the likelihood of blue-green algae poisoning in dogs and cats.
+The intensity of blue-green algae growth and the occurrence of an algal bloom, which represents a massive proliferation of blue-green algae, depends on several factors.
+These include warm water temperatures and high nutrient levels.
+Although not all blue-green algae are toxic, the likelihood of blue-green algae poisoning in dogs and cats increases with their abundance.

 Toxic effects of blue-green algae

-The majority of blue-green algae do not produce toxins, but this cannot be seen with the naked eye.
-Different blue-green algae species can produce different cyanotoxins, which have various effects in the body.
-Some only damage the skin (dermatological toxins), others attack the liver (hepatotoxins) and the nervous system (neurotoxins).
+The majority of blue-green algae do not produce toxins, but this cannot be determined with the naked eye.
+Different blue-green algae species can produce different cyanotoxins, which have diverse effects on the body.
+Some only damage the skin (dermatological toxins), while others attack the liver (hepatotoxins) and the nervous system (neurotoxins).
 The consequences can range from mild symptoms of poisoning to death.

 Microcystin

 Microcystin is a toxin that can cause liver destruction and liver failure.
-The rate of progression is rapid, with death occurring within a few hours.
-Symptoms include diarrhea, weakness, jaundice, pale mucous membranes and a state of shock.
+The rate of progression is rapid, with death occurring within hours.
+Symptoms include diarrhea, weakness, jaundice, pale mucous membranes, and shock.

 Anatoxin

-Anatoxin attacks the nervous system and shows a very rapid progression.
+Anatoxin attacks the nervous system and progresses very rapidly.
 Death can occur within minutes to hours.
-Symptoms include muscle tremors, muscle cramps and paralysis as well as diarrhea, salivation, tears and bluish mucous membranes.
+Symptoms include muscle tremors, muscle spasms and paralysis, as well as diarrhea, salivation, tearing, and bluish mucous membranes.

 Lyngbya, Aplysia and Debromoaplysia

-These toxins work through and in the skin and are usually easy to treat.
-Symptoms include skin redness and inflammation, itching and the formation of blisters.
+These toxins act on and within the skin and are generally easily treatable.
+Symptoms include skin redness and inflammation, itching, and the formation of blisters.

 Blue-green algae poisoning in dogs and cats